 Valencia is one of the two most popular cities on the east coast of Spain (no prizes for guessing the most popular) and with more and more flights to Spain's third biggest city, a lot of visitors to the country plan to start their trip in Valencia before exploring the rest of the country.
 And though north to Catalonia and northwest to Madrid are the most obvious destinations to visit from Valencia, a lot of you are probably tempted by the jewels of Spain's Andalusian cities, namely Seville, Cordoba, and Granada.

-The journey from Valencia to cities such as Cordoba and Seville used to be quite tortuous, until they opened the AVE high-speed train line from Madrid to Valencia.
-Now that route is quicker than Valencia to Barcelona (which doesn't have a high-speed train connection) and opens up access to Andalusia, making Seville and Cordoba particularly convenient.
+The journey from Valencia to cities such as Cordoba and Seville used to be quite tortuous until they opened the AVE high-speed train line from Madrid to Valencia.
+Now that route is quicker than that of Valencia to Barcelona (which doesn't have a high-speed train connection) and opens up access to Andalusia, making Seville and Cordoba particularly convenient.

 Valencia to Andalusia at a Glance

 - To Seville: One daily four-hour train.